fabioueno/sandbox/books/the-rust-programming-language/chapter-12/README.md

 - [x] Developing the Library's Functionality with Test-Driven Development
 - [x] Working with Environment Variables
 - [x] Writing Error Messages to Standard Error Instead of Standard Output

+## Projects

+- **06. Minigrep**: Application to bind all concepts together: code organization, collections, error handling, usage of traits and lifetimes, and tests.
+It also shows how to read command line arguments, read a file, and work with env vars.